 “Your what?”
-Everett swoops a hand on the side of his face like he doesn’t know I’ve been depressed for years.
+Everett swoops a hand on the side of his face as if he doesn’t know I’ve been depressed for years.

 “My happy list.
 Ellie said I should keep one when I’m feeling blue.
-You know.
 Write down the good things I have in my life.”

 His glance goes to Ellie.
 Then back to me.
 He rips the paper in half.

-“Never let that shrewd talk you into feeling better about yourself.
+“Never let that shrew talk you into feeling better about yourself.
 You’re as low and sad as the rest of us.
 Don’t go digging yourself out of a hole on the last day of school.
 We need you and that great big your-pee-will-turn-blue cesspool you own.”
-He picks up the bottle of wine in the middle of the patio table, turns it so he can read the label.
+He picks up the bottle of wine in the middle of the patio table, turns it to read the label.
 “Or at least we need your wine.
 This is a forty-dollar bottle, girl.”